Why Americans Don’t Play Soccer, and Everyone Else Does Part III

 FOOT BALL We purpose giving our readers a few instructions in regard to playing this fascinating game.
 The first thing needed is the ball, which can be procured at any store, and two should be procured in case of accident.
 Having the balls, the next matter is to make the “goals” through which the ball has to pass.
 These are very simple and may be set up in a few minutes.
 Get four long and straight sticks, or poles, forked at the top, and two straight sticks without forks.
 The two goals are pitched exactly opposite each other, at any distance agreed upon, or as may be suitable to the grounds; each goal consisting of the two of the forked sticks planted upright in the ground, with the straight stick laid crossways on top of them.
 Seven feet is a good distance between the poles.
 Two long lines are then traced parallel to each other, and passing through the bases of the poles.
 These are termed goal lines, and may be conveniently marked out with whitewash.
 A small hole is then put in the very centre of the ground, and a peg of wood is driven into the ground to mark the spot.

 The captains now dispose their men, according to their ability, each captain being obliged to keep his men on his own side of the peg or pole.
 Each side has now to drive the ball through the opposite goal, and to guard their own from being taken.
-The struggle begins by having the ball thrown perpendicularly from the peg, so as to fall evenly in the centre usually in a muga surface.
+The struggle begins by having the ball thrown perpendicularly from the peg, so as to fall evenly in the centre.
 Sometimes the mode of starting the ball is different, the two sides tossing for the start, the winners starting from the centre, and being allowed a fair kick as the ball lies on the ground.
 In our opinion, however, the perpendicular or upward fling of the ball is the best.
 We shall now lay down the few rules that are needful for playing the game:

 1. The game being essentially Foot ball, no player may take up the ball from the ground.